rojakcoder/validator-script/terra/README.md

 This script also makes changes to SSH default configurations and extends the resource limits.

-Recommended - change the name of the machine to easily identify it.
+Recommended - change the name of the machine to easily identify it if not already.

 sudo hostname {SERVER-NAME}

-# start.sh
+# user1.sh

 This script is to be run as a user in server.
 It downloads and sets up the software that is needed to get the validator running.